 10 December - Santa Juliana Mt Pinatubo

-11 December - Santa Juliana – Camiling - 77 km
+11 December - Santa Juliana – Camiling - 77km

 12-13 December - Camiling – Lucap - 88km

-I knew it was not very far to the 100 Islands National Park so I took my time in packing up.
-I first had breakfast, my normal Philippine breakfast of garlic rice, a fried egg and a Longanesa sausage.
-Again the road was fairly flat and it was an enjoyable ride to where I met up with the coast at the Lingayen Gulf.
-I throw a left and headed in a westerly direction to the small village of Lucap.
+Breakfast consisted of the usual Filipino breakfast of garlic rice, a fried egg and Longanesa sausage.
+Once again, the road was flat, making for an enjoyable ride to where the way met up with the coast at the Lingayen Gulf.
+At the junction, I threw a left and headed in a westerly direction to the small village of Lucap.

 14 December - Lucap – Agoo - 111km

 15-18 December - Agoo – San Juan - 50 km

 19 December - San Juan – Urdaneta City - 100 km